mmueller-xyz/bsc-parsec/readme.md

 # BSc Parsec Project

-This repository contains the code and resources for the Bachelor's thesis project on the PARSEC benchmark suite.
+This repository contains the code and resources for the Bachelor's thesis project on the evaluation of the PARSEC benchmark suite in the Vienna Scientific Cluster.

 ## Overview